-Between our initial home visit and the scheduled install date, we will contact Alberta one Call on your behalf.
-They will come out to locate underground lines, (you do not need to be home to meet them) they will mark the grass, which will identify to us to take extra caution when digging.
+Between our initial home visit and the scheduled install date, we will contact Alberta One Call on your behalf.
+They will come out to locate underground lines, (you do not need to be home to meet them) they will mark the grass/snow, which will identify to us to take extra caution when digging.

 Once we clean up inside, we move back outside to complete the window.

-To finish off the window outside we will apply a cement parging material similar to the finish on most foundation walls or we offer an optional upgrade to a Smart board, Hardie board or Vinyl trim casing.
+To finish off the window outside we will apply a cement parging material similar to the finish on most foundation walls or we offer an optional finish using Hardie board or Vinyl trim casing.
 With all four options we also install a drip cap above the window.

-The final step is to install and secure the galvanized corrugated window well to the foundation.
-We do offer an optional upgrade to a pressure treated wood window well with a step.
-All egress windows require at least 30” of clearance from the window out to the inside side of the window well.
+The final step is to install and secure the galvanized corrugated steel window well to the foundation.
+We do offer an optional upgrade to a 6"x6" pressure treated wood window well.
+All egress windows require at least 30” of clearance from the foundation out to the inside side of the window well.